 Microprocessor Based Instrumentation and Control includes the principles of interfacing a microcontroller to industrial sensors and electromechanical devices.
 Emphasis is placed on applications in automation and robotics.
 Students study the instruction set of a microcontroller, programming peripherals, and communication protocols.
 Applications discussed include stepper motor and servo motor speed, direction, and position control.
 Laboratory exercises include assembly language programming on microcontrollers.
-Prerequisites: CPET 1104, ELET 2112
+Prerequisites: CPET 1124 or permission of program coordinator.